An Occupation Certificate is issued by the appointed Principal Certifying Authority (PCA) for a development.

 The issue of the final Occupation Certificate is the last step in the formal Development Application and construction process.
 There could be ongoing ‘operational’ conditions such as maintaining appropriate noise levels or landscape maintenance.

 Create an account on the NSW Planning Portal.

 Go to the NSW Planning Portal and complete the online application for an Occupation Certificate (OC).

-Refer to the Quick Reference Guide for assistance with submitting your application.
+Refer to the Quick Reference Guide - Submitting an Application for an Occupation Certificate for assistance with submitting your application.

-Depending on the type of works or use, there will be certain documentation that you will be required to lodge with your application.
-Refer to the Checklist for information required.
+Depending on the type of works or use, there will be certain documents that you will be required to lodge with your application.
+Refer to the Checklist for information.